• Skip to primary navigation

 Cover with plastic wrap once they are completely cooled until you are ready to frost them.

-To make the whipped chocolate ganache frosting, heat the heavy cream until almost simmering, either in the microwave or stove top.
+To make the whipped chocolate ganache frosting, heat the heavy cream until almost simmering, either in the microwave or on the stovetop.

 Pour the hot cream over a small bowl containing the chocolate chips and black cocoa.